NomadCW/ELK-Project-1/README.md

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because Ansible allows a quick and efficient way to deploy apps.
 The ease of use is due to the ability to write a playbook allowing you to list required tasks without needing to write custom code.

-(NOTE: be sure to SSH into you ELK machine to verify your connected before running the playbook.)

 - The playbook implements the following tasks:
 - Ansible playbook can specify a different group of machines as well as a different remote user:
 ![Playbook 1](https://user-images.githubusercontent.com/89741089/146653583-8c7096e3-0351-4765-9fca-edbed9537bac.png)